 SAFE has a limited amount of funds available each year to help horse owners who are facing temporary financial difficulty.
 Because our funds are limited, we can only help horses and horse owners who live in Washington state.
 If you are located outside SAFE’s area, we suggest you contact a rescue organization closer to home.
 You can find a list of rescue organizations who may be able to help you at https://homesforhorses.org/members/.

-If you find yourself in a situation where you can’t care for your horse, we have put together some information that can help you rehome your horse safely and responsibly.
+If you find yourself in a situation where you can no longer care for your horse, we have put together some information that can help you rehome your horse safely and responsibly.
 Click here to read SAFE Options for Rehoming Your Horse.

 If you own a colt or stallion, we may be able to help him become a gelding, either by negotiating low cost gelding options on your behalf or by paying these costs directly.
 This is a no-questions-asked service that SAFE provides, and while it is our intention to help horse owners in need, we will gladly pay for gelding surgery for anyone who asks.
 You do need to have the ability to provide your horse with the necessary after care following the surgery.
-Please submit your information using the form at the bottom of this page, or contact us at firstname.lastname@example.org.
+Please submit your request using the form at the bottom of this page.

 Assistance with Vet or Farrier Care

 Horse owners who are facing a temporary financial setback may apply for assistance from SAFE for routine or emergency vet care or farrier care.
 You must demonstrate financial need and you must also have a plan in place to be able to afford future care of your animals.
 Funds will be paid directly to the equine professional providing this care, and we are happy to work with any legitimate veterinarian or farrier in the local area.
-Please submit your information using the form at the bottom of this page, or contact us at email@example.com.
+Please submit your request using the form at the bottom of this page.

 Serenity Fund (Humane Euthanization)